olebole/irafdoc/doc/dataio.reblock.rst

   <!-- Sec='PARAMETERS' Level=0 Label='newtape' Line='newtape  ' -->
   <dd>If the output device is magtape, newtape specifies whether the tape is
   blank or contains data.
-  Newtape is requested only if no tape file number is specified, e.g. <tt>"mta1600"</tt>.
+  Newtape is requested only if no tape file number is specified, e.g. <span style="font-family: monospace;">"mta1600"</span>.
   </dd>
   </dl>
   <dl>